Table of Contents

 - Wyndham Rewards Earner Card: Earn 2x Wyndham Rewards points on groceries.

 Why Hotel Rewards?
-These cards can be beneficial for frequent travelers who prioritize specific hotel chains.
+These cards can be beneficial for frequent travelers who prioritize specific hotel chains or are trying to spend towards hotel status.

 Airline Rewards Cards